lindacom/python/README9.md

 def root():
     return { "message": "FastAPI!" }
 ```

+N.b.
+The command uvicorn main:app refers to:

+main: the file main.py (the Python "module").
+app: the object created inside of main.py with the line app = FastAPI().
+--reload: make the server restart after code changes.
+Only use for development.

 9. Navigate to the root of the project e.g. cd django_project.
 Run the application - python -m uvicorn main:app --reload.
 You will see the json message in
 the browser